Central Bank: Empowering Economic Stability through Central Control

 Speaking of depressions, let's take a trip down memory lane to the 1930s and revisit the Great Depression.
 This dark period in history serves as a stark reminder of the importance of central bank intervention in times of crisis.

-During the Great Depression, central banks failed to act decisively, exacerbating the economic downturn and prolonging the suffering of millions.
+During the Great Depression, central banks failed to act decisively, exacerbating the economic and prolonging the suffering of millions.
 It wasn't until they implemented bold measures, such as increasing the money supply and providing liquidity to banks, that the economy began to recover.

 Fast forward to today, and central banks have learned from the mistakes of the past.
 They now have a range of tools and strategies at their disposal to prevent another economic catastrophe and promote stability.